mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 ### Reversing Entries

+- Generally, entail Accrued REV & Accrued EXP
+- Optional
+- They "Undo" adjusting entries
+- Intended to simplify records

 **Example**

-12/31/2023: You have determined that your company's employees have accrued $5,000 in wages payable to date.
+**12/31/2023**: You have determined that your company's employees have accrued $5,000 in wages payable to date.
 However, payday is not until next week(period).

-First, let's take care of wages exp/payable;
+First, let's journal/post transaction;

 > Dr Wages expense 5,000
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cr Wages payable 5,000
 {: .block-tip }

-12/31/2023: Close books: Since it is the END of the period(year) we need to close the books.
+**12/31/2023**: *Close books*: Since it is the END of the period(year) we need to close the books.

 > Dr Income Summary 5,000
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cr Wages expense 5,000
 {: .block-tip }

-1/1/2024: Because the wages were incurred last period that should be on the books for when they were incurred.
+**1/1/2024**: Because the wages were incurred last period that should be on the books for when they were incurred.

 > Dr Wage payable 5,000
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cr Wages expense 5,000